Visiting Digital Publishing Specialist

 Specific Responsibilities Include:

-involving all relevant stakeholders and ensuring technical feasibility.
+objectives, involving all relevant stakeholders and ensuring technical

-publishing to guide integration into the library’s evolving scholarly
+for digital publishing to guide integration into the library's evolving

 draft-format publications into final format, to ensure consistent practice